Private use of employer provided vehicles

 Overview

-Your employee may receive a car for private use because they are employed by you.
-Where this happens, your employee must pay Income Tax, Pay Related Social Insurance (PRSI) and Universal Social Charge (USC) for that private use.
+As an employer, you may provide your employee with a car for private use.
+Where this happens, your employee has received a benefit in kind (BIK) for the value of that private use.
+You must deduct Income Tax, Pay Related Social Insurance (PRSI) and Universal Social Charge (USC) for this through payroll.

 Travel to and from work is generally considered private use.